noapeled/GloolaServer/README.md

 The server will respond with the latest <number> records of medicine taken by userid.
 If parameter latest is omitted, defaults to all records.

+## Get Medicine Names by Substring

+    GET /medicine/names/:substring

+The server will respond with all matching medicine names and corresponding medicine_id's.
+The matching is done in a case-insensitive manner, e.g.

+    GET /medicine/names/LL

+may be responded with the following message

+    [
+        { medicine_names: ["hello"], medicine_id: "x111" },
+        { medicine_names: ["yellow", "JeLLo"], medicine_id: "x111" }
+    ]

 ## Push or Pull Notifications
 TBD.
 Note that push_tokens is already available for each user.